 - Wedding Night by Sophie Kinsella

-This one is brilliantly fast and funny romantic comedy, you'll enjoy reading.
+This one is a brilliantly fast and funny romantic comedy, you'll enjoy reading.

 - When it happened in Scotland by Patience Griffin